EmaChini/aamas2025/README.md

 If GPUs or specialized hardware are used (unlikely here, but if for LLM modules inside the tool), adapt Docker settings accordingly (e.g. --gpus).

 Always back up generated result databases before re-running experiments, to avoid accidental overwriting.

+> ⚠️ Each folder has a README file that helps moving within the single folders.